vyrjana/pyimpspec/README.md

 The relevant functions return `KramersKronigResult` objects that include:
 - The fitted `Circuit` object that is generated as part of the test.
-- The pseudo chi-squared and the µ values.
+- The corresponding pseudo chi-squared and the µ values.
 - The frequencies of the data points that were tested.
 - The complex impedances produced by the fitted circuit at each of the tested frequencies.
 - The residuals of the real and imaginary parts of the impedances.